 When it comes to a plant’s growth within a vivarium, light plays an important role.
 Light is essential for the process of photosynthesis.
 This is the process through which plants convert light, water, and carbon dioxide into energy and oxygen.

-But it’s not only the intensity of the light that matters; The color of light can also affect the growth of plants.
-Different colors of light can affect the rate of photosynthesis and stimulate different aspects of growth.
+But it’s not only the intensity of the light that matters; The light color can also affect the growth of plants.
+Different colors of light can affect the rate of photosynthesis and stimulate different aspects of development.

 In this article, we’ll explore the relationship between light color and plant growth, the science behind it, and how to use the vivarium light color to optimize plant growth.
 By the end of this post, you’ll have a better understanding of the role of light color in any type of vivarium.